hackclub/hackclub/workshops/drawing_shapes_workshop/README.md

 ---

 # Create a Drawing Program with Shapes!
-In this workshop, we will be creating a drawing program that allows us to make pictures out of different shapes such as circles, squares, and triangles.
+I like to draw, you like to draw, so let's create a drawing program with shapes such as circles, squares, and triangles!
+It will turn out really cool.

 <img src="https://cloud-r8adu66vb.vercel.app/0screenshot__1391_.png" width="580" alt="Drawing Example">